 Free Download

-Want one page your team can use to set clear goals for your team, connect their daily work to objectives, remove dependencies, and stay on track with focused reviews?
-This free template shows you exactly how.
+Want to set clear goals for your team, connect their daily work to objectives, remove dependencies, and stay on track with focused reviews - all in 10 working days?
+This free checklist shows you exactly how.

 Template highlights